cloudmesh/cloudmesh-pi-burn/README.md

 This is easily possible with the help of SSHFS.
-To install it we refer you to See also: <https://github.com/libfuse/sshfs> SSHFS: add manager to `.ssh/config` onlocal machine
+To install it we refer you to See also: <https://github.com/libfuse/sshfs> SSHFS: add the manager to `.ssh/config` on the local machine

-Let us assume you like to edit fles on a PI that you named `red`
+Let us assume you like to edit files on a PI that you named `red`

-Please craete a `./.ssh/config file that containes the following:
+Please create a `./.ssh/config file that contains the following:

 ```
  Host red